Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 Luxembourg law on arbitration is silent on the issue of consolidation.

-There do not appear to be obstacles to separate arbitral proceedings being consolidated into a single one under certain circumstances.
+There do not appear to be obstacles for an arbitral tribunal to pronounce the consolidation of separate arbitral proceedings into a single one under certain circumstances.
 In the event of related contracts with different parties, parties could, for example, at the time of drafting of the contracts, expressly record their consent to a consolidation in case of dispute.
 Parties to separate proceedings could also appoint the same tribunal in each of the related proceedings and thereupon request consolidation.

 A third party may be bound by an arbitration agreement when a contract including an arbitration clause is assigned.